Wattle Place is part of Relationships Australia NSW. We manage four specialist programs:

-For the purposes of this website, “care leavers” refers to those in out-of-home care after 1990, or when speaking collectively about anyone who spent time in out-of-home care, regardless of time or circumstance.
+For the purposes of this website, “care leavers” refers to those in out-of-home care after 1990 (used interchangeably with Forgotten Australians), or when speaking collectively about anyone who spent time in out-of-home care, regardless of time or circumstance.
 The term “care” is commonly used in reference to “out-of-home care”, but we use it here with caution, as children often received the opposite of “care”.

 - What is meant by “forced adoptions”?